Bill Press: Media

-Radio talk show

 Since September 2005, Press has been hosting a daily liberal talk radio program, The Bill Press Show.
 It is heard on satellite radio, streamed live from the show's website, and available from the show's YouTube channel.
 It was formerly broadcast on terrestrial radio affiliates in the United States live from 6-9 AM ET.
 Originally syndicated by Jones Radio, the radio show was syndicated by Dial Global until 2017.
 On March 5, 2012, the show was announced to be simulcast on Current TV alongside The Stephanie Miller Show as part of morning programming.
 As a result of Current TV becoming Al Jazeera America, The Bill Press Show moved to Free Speech TV, where it stayed until its move to The Young Turks Network in 2016.
 As part of the move to the Turks, terrestrial syndication of the program was dropped in January 2017 (except for WCPT-AM Chicago).